Arjanit21/Digital-electronics-2/Labs/05segment/05segment/Lab5.md

-# Lab 5: YOUR_FIRSTNAME FAMILYNAME
+# Lab 5: ARJANIT ISMAJLI

 Link to your `Digital-electronics-2` GitHub repository: